Disney's Contemporary Resort Review - Theme Park View [Incredibles Room]

 From Contemporary, you’re a ten-minute walk from the Magic Kingdom.
 During peak times, the walkway can get crowded and a line at the single security point will develop, but these are minor issues you can plan around.
 (If you’ve mastered Magic Kingdom rope drop strategy, you’ll arrive early enough to avoid any long security line.)

 Before we go on, I want to emphasize how much I value this walking path.
-Magic Kingdom is a transportation nightmare.
+Magic Kingdom is generally a transportation nightmare.
 It’s the only park you cannot Uber or drive directly to, which means Disney transportation owns the day.

 From all resorts outside the Magic Kingdom area, you’ll be relying on bus transportation to get to Magic Kingdom.
 This can go—and often does go—smoothly.
 But we’ve also had multiple trips between Magic Kingdom and other hotels that took over an hour.